RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 The `plugins` block applies any desired plugins from the [Gradle Plugin Portal](https://plugins.gradle.org) using the unique ID associated with that plugin.

 * `com.redpillanalytics.checkmate.obi`: This is the Checkmate for OBI plugin.
 * `maven-publish`: a Core Gradle plugin that enables publishing to Maven repositories.
-Checkmate for OBI uses `maven-publish` to publish distributions of OBI content.
+Checkmate for OBI uses Maven Publish to publish distributions of OBI content.

 This is the only configuration required to get a basic Checkmate for OBI skeleton working: a Gradle [project with several callable tasks](https://docs.gradle.org/3.5/userguide/tutorial_using_tasks.html#sec:projects_and_tasks).
 We can use the [Gradle Wrapper](https://docs.gradle.org/3.5/userguide/gradle_wrapper.html) checked in to this repository to see all the tasks associated with the project directory, specified with the `-p` option, and the `tasks` command: